niksarrow/ns/content/publication/wat2021/index.md

 publication: To appear in Proceedings of the 8th Workshop on Asian Translation
 publication_short: In *WAT 2021*

-abstract: Multilingual Neural Machine Translation hasachieved remarkable performance by traininga  single  translation  model  for  multiple  lan-guages.
+abstract: Multilingual Neural Machine Translation hasachieved remarkable performance by traininga single translation model for multiple  languages.
 This paper describes our submission(Team ID- CFILT-IITB) for the MultiIndicMT:An Indic Language Multilingual Task at WAT2021.
-We train multilingual NMT systems bysharing encoder and decoder parameters withlanguage embedding associated with each to-ken  in  both  encoder  and  decoder.Further-more,  we  demonstrate  the  use  of  translitera-tion (script conversion) for Indic languages inreducing the lexical gap for training a multilin-gual NMT system.
-Further, we show improve-ment in performance by training a multilingualNMT system using languages of the same fam-ily, i.e., related languages
+We train multilingual NMT systems by sharing encoder and decoder parameters with language embedding associated with each token in  both encoder and decoder.
+Furthermore,  we  demonstrate  the use of transliteration (script conversion) for Indic languages in reducing the lexical gap for training a multilingual NMT system.
+Further, we show improvement in performance by training a multilingualNMT system using languages of the same family, i.e., related languages.

 # Summary.
 An optional shortened abstract.
 summary: